How Do You Treat Flat Feet?

 In the case of flexible flatfoot in young children there may not be a need for treatment if there is no pain or discomfort, but we still recommend a periodic examination of your child’s feet, so we can monitor their growth and development, though.

 Don’t let complications from flat feet keep you from the ups and downs of life.
+It doesn’t matter if you are located in Exeter, Hampton or Durham, we are the most trusted foot care specialists in the area.
 If you have questions about flatfoot or need to schedule an appointment with one of our expert podiatrists regarding pain or discomfort, contact our Nashua or Portsmouth offices by calling (603) 431-6070.